gislab-npo/gislab/README.md

 ### File sharing
-gis.lab offers out-of-box file sharing solution inside its LAN.
+GIS.lab offers out-of-box file sharing solution inside its LAN.
 All client users can find three different shared directories in their home directory, each one with different access policy:
  * Repository: directory with read-only permissions for users
  * Share: directory with read permissions for anybody and write permissions for file owner
  * Barrel: directory with read and write permissions for all files for all users

 It is possible to mount 'Barrel' shared directory from host machine using 'utils/mount-barrel.sh' script.
-It is always good idea to umount it before shutting down gis.lab server.
+It is always good idea to umount it before shutting down GIS.lab server.
 If forgotten try to umount it with '-fl' options.

-### Built-in automatic WebGIS viewer
+### Built-in automatic WMS Viewer viewer
-One of the nice features of gis.lab is WebGIS viewer application which is automatically generated for each user's QGIS project.
+One of the nice features of GIS.lab is WMS Viewer application which is automatically generated for each user's QGIS project.
 Simply save a QGIS project and all file data to '~/Share/<USERNAME>' directory with setting these required configuration:
  * use relative paths (File > Project Properties > General > Save paths).
 The safest way is to save Your data and project